marveldylan/u1_lesson_ES6/README.md

 Try using the destructuring syntax to extract all three keys into variables.
 Log out each variable to the console using `node scratch.js`.

-Next, delete 2 of the destructured variables and try using the spread operator to extract two of the keys but not the third.

 #### Spreading Out
 Define two arrays, `evens` and `odds` filled with even and odd numbers.